Indian River Life-Saving Station: An Interesting Delaware Coastal Museum

 Final Thoughts

-The yellow and maroon building is a local landmark sitting on the east side of Route 1 and is in the Delaware Seashore State Park.
-Although I knew nothing about this part of regional history, I was fascinated with the artifacts within the building that brought this piece of history alive.
+The yellow and maroon building is a local landmark on the east side of Route 1, within Delaware Seashore State Park.
+I was fascinated by the artifacts in the building that brought this piece of history to life.
 Walking through the building, you can imagine the men making and eating meals around the table in the mess room, maintaining equipment, training outside, sleeping upstairs, or climbing to the cupola for lookout duty.

-Visiting the museum provides a thought-provoking dig into a bit of maritime history, and it’s a perfect (and short) diversion when you’re on vacation in southern Delaware.
+Visit the museum for a thought-provoking look at maritime history.
+Fortunately, it’s a short drive from southern coastal Delaware.
 No worries, this won’t steal too much time away from your fun in the sun! 😎

 To learn more about the life-saving history at this station, follow the Indian River Life-Saving Station Facebook page.
-They post interesting tidbits about the operation of the service in its heyday.
+They post event schedules and interesting history tidbits.

 Comments?